The 10 Essentials of Hiking

 First aid supplies

-It is recommended that you have a minimal first aid supply to cover common basic injuries.
+It is recommended that you have a minimal first aid supply stored in a waterproof bag to cover common basic injuries.
 For more serious injuries it's a good idea to have a Personal Locator Beacon or some form of communication

 A simple BIC lighter is the easiest and most common source of creating fire while out hiking.
 You could consider a backup like waterproof matches in a waterproof bag.